bleedingAyush/Grocery-app/README.md

-# Grocery-app An ecommerce app made with react-native to deliver groceries.
+# Grocery-app: An ecommerce app made with react-native to deliver groceries.